 |Base Price (up to four guests)||€550||€1,485||€2,970|

-The rates detailed above are for exclusive hire of Grantstown Castle on a self-catered basis for four guests for 2020 stays.
-Each additional guest is €50 per night.
-Maximum of seven guests.
+The rates detailed above are for exclusive hire of Grantstown Castle on a self-catered basis for four guests.
+Each additional guest is €50 per person, per night to a maximum of seven guests.

 Set at the heart of the Golden Vale, in County Tipperary, just two hours south-west of Dublin, Grantstown Castle sits on the most fertile land in all of Ireland.

 The views from the battlements at the top of the castle are phenomenal, with the Galtees, Ireland's highest mountain range, to the south and the Silvermine mountains to the north.
 The Rock of Cashel to the east is visible to the naked eye but it is not always easy to recognise without some assistance; small binoculars are provided.

 Easy access to a variety of cities in this region makes Grantstown a popular choice with guests touring around Ireland, often their first stop before heading west.

 Dublin Airport, 188 kilometres